Shawn-gitman/Periodic_Classification_LogisticR/README.md

 ```

 ## Evaluate PCL
 After the training process, it redirects to visualize loss and accuracy graph.
+We got train and test accuracy as 1.